Last Updated on October 5, 2020 by Satyendra

 As such, many organizations are enforcing the use of virtual private networks (VPNs) to provide encrypted communication channels between the endpoints and the server containing the sensitive data.

-Under a zero-trust model, the authentication process will take additional factors into consideration, such as the location, type and security profile of the requesting device.
-If an access request seems suspicious in some way, or if the user is attempting to access resources which they shouldn’t be accessing, an event is triggered, which may include sending an alert to the administrator, or asking the user to re-authenticate.
+Under a zero-trust model, the authentication process will take additional factors into consideration, such as the location, type, and security profile of the requesting device.
+If an access request seems suspicious in some way, or if the user is attempting to access resources that they shouldn’t be accessed, an event is triggered, which may include sending an alert to the administrator, or asking the user to re-authenticate.

 Scan Continuously for Secure and Compliant Cloud Configuration Using CSPM Tools